Genomic resources and repositories

 CNV collections are coordinate-based, like position scores: they are queried by chromosome and interval and do not model allele changes.
 Annotation consists of reporting overlapping CNVs and the selected associated fields (for example, CNV class and frequency).

 The example below shows a valid genomic_resource.yaml for a CNV collection resource (my_CNVcollection.txt), which uses chrom, pos_begin and pos_end as column names for chromosome, beginning position and end position, respectively.
-It and also has a column called deletion_duplication which describes the event type recorded.
+It also has a column called deletion_duplication which describes the event type recorded.

 type: cnv_collection